pkozuchowski/Apex-Opensource-Library/docs/Query.md

 }
 ```

-Direct Query wraps query results into Query object.
+Query wraps query results into Query.Results class.
 Now, we can use that to mock the query outcome in tests:
 ```apex
 @IsTest
 static void testGenerateQuotes() {